buildtesters/buildtest/docs/buildspecs/e4s_testsuite.rst

 is useful to have an alternative framework for testing deployed software.

 The E4S Testsuite operates on a hierarchy of shell scripts with each test containing its own setup, clean, compile and run scripts.
-The top level driver script sets up the test environment based on a configuration file which sets compilers, mpi run commands and other environment specific parameters.
+The `top level driver script <https://github.com/E4S-Project/testsuite/blob/master/test-all.sh>`_ sets up the test environment based on a configuration file which sets compilers, mpi run commands and other environment specific parameters.
 It then iterates through the selected tests and generates output consisting of log files for individual test runs and a summary listing of each test’s success or failure.
+The `README <https://github.com/E4S-Project/testsuite/blob/master/README.md>`_ provides more detail on its structure and usage.

 Tests in the testsuite typically include source code and build files needed to build a small test application against libraries provided by the spack install along with any input files required for the subsequent run test.
 These are